popcorn-plugin/issues/.github/ISSUE_TEMPLATE/report-a-wrong-title.md

   - How to get the Netflix ID?

   Click the movie/TV series that you want to report in Netflix.
   The URL of the address bar will appear something like this:

     https://www.netflix.com/watch/12345678

-  Then the Netflix ID is the 5-9 digit: 12345678
+  Then the Netflix ID is the 5-9 digits: 12345678

--->
+  Here's an example issue: https://github.com/jessuni/popcorn-issues/issues/1 -->
  - [x] I have read the guidelines.
  - [ ] I have checked the issue list.
 No one has reported this title before.